beyrakIn/beyrakIn/README.md

 - 🔭 I’m currently working on **E-commerce project**

-- 💬 Ask me about **Java, React, Flutter**
+- 💬 Ask me about **Java, Kotlin, Linux**

 - 📫 How to reach me **beyraklnc@gmail.com**

-- 📄 Know about my experiences (Android developer and Web developer)
+- 📄 Know about my experiences (Android developer and Cyber Security Researcher)

 - ⚡ Fun fact **Tennis, Music and Game**